-1) Put the corned beef in a pot slightly larger than the meat and cover it with cold water.
+1) Prep.
+Put the corned beef in a pot slightly larger than the meat and cover it with cold water.
 Refrigerate for at least 8 hours in order to remove excess salt from the meat.
 If you can, change the water once or twice.

-5) Prepare a grill for 2-zone cooking.
+5) Fire up.
+Prepare a grill for 2-zone cooking.
 On a charcoal grill, place a chimney full of pre-heated charcoal briquets to one side of the grill's charcoal grate in order to create direct and an indirect cooking zones.
 Adjust the grill vents to maintain a temperature of about 225°F on the indirect side for smoking.
 Add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
-Position the lid on the grill with the fully opened top vent positioned directly above the indirect side in order to force the smoke over and around the meat.
+Position the lid on the grill with the top vent fully open and positioned directly above the indirect side in order to force the smoke over and around the meat.
 On a gas grill, adjust the temperature knobs so that one half of the grill is as hot as possible and the other half is approximately 225°F.

 7) Remove meat from the freezer bag and pat dry with paper towels before seasoning all over with the dry rub mixture.

-9) Remove the pastrami from the grill, wrap it in a double layer of foil, and allow it to sit for 1 hour before unwrapping and slicing against the natural grain of the meat.
+9) Serve.
+Remove the pastrami from the grill, wrap it in a double layer of foil, and allow it to sit for 1 hour before unwrapping and slicing against the natural grain of the meat.
 May I recommend a Rockin Reuben Sandwich?